SolarArbiter/SolarArbiter.github.io/usecases.md

 #### 1.B.
 Compare a probabilistic forecast to measurements {#uc1B}
 {: .anchor}

-**Use case narrative**: A framework user uploads a probabilistic forecast, uploads corresponding data or selects reference data, specifies filters, and selects metrics.
+**Use case narrative**: A framework user uploads a probabilistic forecast for a single location, uploads corresponding data or selects reference data, specifies filters, and selects metrics.
 The framework calculates probabilistic metrics and provides a visual display of probabilistic forecast performance.

 **Requirements**: